 Key Takeaways:

-- You may remain outside the U.S. for up to six months without affecting your lawful permanent residence.
+- You can stay outside the U.S. for up to 180 days without risking your lawful permanent resident (LPR) status.

-- If you leave the U.S. for over a year without a reentry permit or over two years with one, the U.S. government typically assumes you have abandoned your LPR status.
+- Staying outside the U.S. for over a year without a reentry permit, or over two years with one, may result in the government presuming you’ve abandoned your LPR status.

 Many noncitizens have reasons to return to other countries, sometimes for extended periods.
 Usually, lawful permanent residents (LPRs) may depart the U.S. and remain outside for up to six months—the green card 180-day rule—without penalty.
 LPRs may keep their green cards and leave the U.S. for up to one year without advance permission and up to two years with it.
 Leaving for more than two continuous years typically places your status at risk.